riojosdev/100-days-of-code/log.md

 **Today's Progress**: Created a pure Javascript generated animation.

 **Thoughts:** Today I tried to create a simple JavaScript animation that is customizable.
 It works as an app.
 Simple yet cool!
+Also I used neomorphism design concept to create the front page to customise the animation.
+Yes it's customizable!

 **Link(s) to work**:
 * [Get Nuked - Codepen](https://codepen.io/sreadyila/pen/LYpdPaZ)